rmarafioti/bookBuddy/README.md

 Book Buddy Project:

-I started this project by creating a wireframe for the ui which I then broke down to a wireframe representing state, app components, their paths and how component information is retrived or changed via the book buddy api.
+I started this project by creating a wireframe for the ui which I then broke down to a wireframe representing state, app components, their paths and how component information is retrieved or changed via the book buddy api.

 After the initial set up of files and path functionality I ran into some trouble with my code.
 Using source code, documentation and some help from chapGPT I ended up with an app that functioned 90% but was not refetching by utilizing 'provideTags' and "invalidatesTag'.
 This made it so I had to refresh the page when I changed view or deleted a reservation.
 My intuition was that I had too much code that was not doing what it needed to do properly.